Travel Inspo: Copenhagen Designed for Joy

 Jens Galschiøt’s Fuck Q-Park sculpture

-4. Abundant green space
+4. Abundant Green Space

 The wild meadows instantly stood out to me, especially coming from Phoenix.
 Those tall, softly colored fields felt like such a refreshing contrast to home.